National Liberation Front – Bahrain: History

+Elections

 In the early 2000s, after a change in the regime's policy, exiled leaders were allowed to return to Bahrain and to work politically.
 Before the 2002 election some elements affiliated to the NLF, in co-operation with other independent activists (leftists and liberals), launched a legal political body under a new rule governing the establishment of political associations.
 In this way the Progressive Democratic Tribune Association (PDTA) was founded as a leftist progressive political organisation, but not as an alternative to the NLF.
 Since then it may appear that the PDTA has replaced the NLF, a groundless claim for which there is no documentary evidence.
 Moreover, the NLF never issued any statement that it has ceased to exist.
 The reality is that the NLF continues to exist and to struggle, though illegal and not openly active, because of the continued repression of opposition groups by the Bahrain state.

 Following the 2002 election, the NLF and PDTA had three members in parliament, including the deputy speaker, Abdulhadi Marhoon.
 However, they lost all seats at the 2006 election when Sunni and Shi‘a communal “Islamist” forces won almost all seats.